 If you have been considering investing in a quality pistol for self-defense, the Glock 43 makes an excellent concealed carry gun.
 As someone who is very fond of this gun, I've been looking forward to sharing my thoughts in a Glock 43 review.
 The Glock 43 is quite versatile and makes a great addition for anyone needing a small and lightweight pistol with plenty of stopping power.
 For more reliable pocket pistols, click here, or look into our 9mm pistol reviews.
+You can also check out a VP9 9mm from Heckler & Koch.

 There is certainly a lot to like here.
 And yet, there are also some questionable aspects that you should be aware of before you jump right into the Glock 43.
 We'll discuss that and a whole lot more to ensure that you are able to make the most informed buying decision.